FayStatha/OS-NTUA-2020/README.md

 Third lab was about understanding pipes.
 Fourth (and last) lab was about understanding sockets and server-client connection.

+All the assignements can be found in the folder of each lab.
+The assignements language is greek.

 Team members:

 Efstathia Statha <fay.statha@gmail.com>, Nick Ipsilantis <nikosips98@gmail.com>